ibm-cloud-docs/containers/ts-worker-ssh-fail.md

 1. Choose an existing or create a new public SSH key.
     ```sh
-    ssh-keygen -t rsa -b 4096
+    ssh-keygen -f /tmp/id_rsa_cluster_worker -t rsa -b 4096 -C temp-worker-ssh-key -P ''
-    ls ~/.ssh
+    ls /tmp
     ```
     {: pre}

     ```sh
-    id_rsa id_rsa.pub
+    id_rsa_cluster_worker id_rsa_cluster_worker.pub
     ```
     {: screen}

     ```sh
-    cat ~/.ssh/id_rsa.pub
+    cat /tmp/id_rsa_cluster_worker.pub
     ```
     {: pre}

 2. Get the name of the worker node that you want to access.
-The worker node name is its private IP address.
+For CoreOS worker nodes, the name is the hostname of the worker.
+For all other worker nodes, the worker node name is the private IP address.

     ```sh
     kubectl get nodes -o wide